Stroke, also known as a cerebrovascular accident or brain attack, occurs when the blood supply to part of the brain is suddenly stopped.

 Time lost is brain lost.
 The faster a stroke is diagnosed and treated, the better chance there is of reducing permanent damage and disability.

 - Ischemic strokes may be treated with a medication called alteplase that breaks up blood clots in the brain.
 It works best if given within 4.5 hours after symptoms start.
 Some large hospitals can perform procedures that physically remove the blood clot.

 - Brain surgery is sometimes needed for hemorrhagic strokes.

-Atrial Fibrillation (AFib): Individuals with AFib – a type of irregular heartbeat -- are four to five times more likely to have an ischemic stroke.
-More than 5 million Americans have condition.1 If you have AFib, take your medications as prescribed by your doctor.
+Individuals with Atrial Fibrillation (AFib)–a type of irregular heartbeat– are four to five times more likely to have an ischemic stroke.
+If you have AFib, take your medications as prescribed by your doctor.

-Diabetes: Strokes happen two to four times more often in people with diabetes.
+Strokes happen two to four times more often in people with diabetes.
 People with diabetes can lower their risk of stroke by controlling their blood pressure and cholesterol.
-Approximately 7% of adults in Minnesota have been diagnosed with diabetes (2017).2

-What are the risk factors for stroke that cannot be changed?
-1,2
+There are some risk factors of stroke that cannot be changed.

-Age: Unfortunately, the normal aging process increases stroke risk.
+Age: The normal aging process increases stroke risk.
 The risk of stroke doubles every 10 years after age 55.